XRaise blog

 Solo founderGoogle Docs or NotionFast, cheap, simple

-2–10 person startupNotionFlexible before process gets heavy
+2–10 person startupNotionFlexible workspace before process gets heavy

-Engineering-led startupConfluenceBetter fit with Jira
+Engineering-led startupConfluenceBetter fit with Jira and technical docs

 Investor-heavy workflowGoogle DocsEasy external sharing